horlali/api.translator-t5-base/src/README.md

 ## Running linters

+In the root of the repository `:~/api.translator-t5-base$` run the scripts below

 ```bash
 ./scripts/black-check.sh # add --fix flag to fix black linting issues
 ./scripts/flake8-check.sh
 ./scripts/isort-check.sh
 ```

-## Running all linters in one line
+## Running all linters and test cases in one line

+In the root of the repository `:~/api.translator-t5-base$` run the scripts below

 ```bash
 ./scripts/all-checks.sh